HRS0221/Real-Time-Height-Measurement-System/README.md

    - Improve lighting conditions
    - Use a plain background
    - Ensure full body is visible
-   - Recalibrate with a different reference object
+   - Reset calibration and try again

 4. **GPU not being used**
    - Verify CUDA installation